gchux/cloud-run-tcpdump/README.md

        --set-env-vars="PCAP_IFACE=${PCAP_IFACE},PCAP_GCS_BUCKET=${PCAP_GCS_BUCKET},PCAP_FILTER=${PCAP_FILTER},PCAP_JSON_LOG=${PCAP_JSON_LOG} \
      ```

->    See the full list of available falgs for `gcloud run deploy` at https://cloud.google.com/sdk/gcloud/reference/run/deploy
+>    See the full list of available flags for `gcloud run deploy` at https://cloud.google.com/sdk/gcloud/reference/run/deploy

 3. All containers need to depend on the `tcpdump` sidecar, but this configuration is not available via gcloud due to needing to configure healthchecks for the sidecar container.
 To make all containers depend on the `tcpdump` sidecar, edit the Cloud Run service via the Cloud Console and make all other containers depend on the `tcpdump` sidecar and add the following TCP startup probe healthcheck to the `tcpdump` sidecar: